 The rain came.
 I was soaked before I was able to put on my gear.

-Erik, Bridget and I stopped at Keane’s, a convenience store in Lispole, for sandwiches and coffee, then continued walking in the rain.
+Erik, Brigitte and I stopped at Keane’s, a convenience store in Lispole, for sandwiches and coffee, then continued walking in the rain.

 On several farm roads the mud was ankle deep.
 The views to the ocean and the mountains would have been spectacular if not for the mist.
 We visited with a farmer and her pet donkey, Miley, somewhere in the clouds near Lisdargan.